 The type of carpet also has a bearing on this.

 Small splashes of oil-based paint can usually be removed very successfully.
-It is very important to notify your carpet cleaning company as soon as possible after the stains appear.
+It is very important to get in touch with a carpet cleaning company such as ourselves as soon as possible after the stains appear.

 Larger deposits of oil-based stains are usually impossible to fully remove.